russ-hensel/stuffdb/README.md

       ......

 Most of the documentation for the system will be in its own database, I will need to make a version for this repository, right now it is just on my system.
+There is just a bit more in this repos wiki.

 This is my first time with qt for sql, it has been an adventure